 - Partner blogs—contact your industry partners and ask if they’ll feature your videos on their blogs

 - Video advertising—video is a powerful option for paid social, video ads in Google Ads, and other advertising avenues

 Social networks are incredibly popular channels for video distribution.
 And while YouTube is probably the first thing that comes to mind, don’t underestimate the power of other video channels like Facebook, LinkedIn, Instagram, and Twitter.

 One of the first spots you’ll want to upload your video content is YouTube.
-The video sharing website has nearly 2 billion users —a potential audience so large it’s impossible to ignore.
+The video sharing website has 2 billion users—a potential audience so large it’s impossible to ignore.

 But while it’s great for search, YouTube alone is not a comprehensive video strategy, as the whole platform is designed for people to get lost watching other people’s recommended videos (the cat video vortex is real).

 Your goal should be to use your YouTube channel to gain attention and drive viewers back to your website.
 Once there, they can consume more of your brand content free from distraction.
 As a bonus, once they’re back on your website, you’ll be able to track their behavior with video engagement data.